infinity0/msg-notes/causal/02-consistency.rst

 Automatic and explicit
 ----------------------

-Another thing the ack-monitor should handle is (for messages sent by others) if we don't ack the message ourselves.
+The ack-monitor should also handle the case (for messages sent by others) where we don't ack the message ourselves.
 In a busy session, the user will likely send a message within the grace period *anyway*, that will be implictly treated as an ack.
 In this case, we don't need to do anything.
 However, at the end of a